s12chung/gostatic/README.md

 Packages that you can easily rip out are:
 - [`gostatic-webpack-babel`](https://github.com/s12chung/gostatic-webpack-babel) - handles javascript transpiling of the `js` directory

-The `js-extract` directory is intended for importing things you want Webpack to extract out (CSS, Images, etc.)
+The `assets/js-extract` directory is intended for importing things you want Webpack to extract out (CSS, Images, etc.).

 ## Deploy